plinder-org/plinder/README.md

     cd plinder
     pip install -e '.[dev]'

+# 📚 Documentation

+The documentation can be found [here](https://plinder-org.github.io/plinder/).
+We also provide a quick "Getting started" below.

 # ⬇️ Getting the dataset

-A work-in-progress documentation is available [here](https://plinder-org.github.io/plinder/), but in short we provide 2 ways of interacting with `plinder`:
+We provide 2 ways of interacting with `plinder`:

 1. A python API: using the `plinder.core` API, you can transparently and lazily download and interact with most of the components of the dataset.

-2. Via raw files on bucket: if you prefer to use the dataset directly, you can fetch it using [`gsutil`](https://cloud.google.com/storage/docs/gsutil) from google cloud storage.
+2. Via raw files on bucket: if you prefer to use the dataset directly, you can fetch it using [`gsutil`](https://cloud.google.com/storage/docs/gsutil) from google cloud storage. **(recommended)**

 If you go with route 2, see below sections.